-The wife and I were catching a couple of slices at a pizza restaurant that runs a good lunch special: a couple of Sicilian slices and a drink for a reasonable price.
+The wife and I were catching lunch at a pizza restaurant that runs a good noontime special: a couple of Sicilian slices and a soft drink for a reasonable price.
 Add a buck or so for a short beer.
 It’s a favorite lunch stop for tradesmen and construction workers.
 They like that short beer.
 It’s a little bit of heaven in a hell of a day.

 The lunch rush had passed, and there were maybe ten other people in the place: weatherbeaten middle-aged guys who worked with their hands.
 They were all chawing pizza, sipping beer and staring at ESPN on the flatscreen.
 Or into the mirror behind the bar.